shaik1002/biggitlabbomb/doc/administration/reference_architectures/5k_users.md

    the file of the same name on this server.
 If this is the first Linux package node you are configuring then you can skip this step.

 1. [Reconfigure GitLab](../restart_gitlab.md#reconfigure-a-linux-package-installation) for the changes to take effect.

-1. Go through the steps again for all the other Consul nodes, and make sure you set up the correct IPs.
+1. Go through the steps again for all the other Consul/Sentinel nodes, and make sure you set up the correct IPs.

 A Consul leader is _elected_ when the provisioning of the third Consul server is